cairo-book/cairo-book/src/ch08-00-generic-types-and-traits.md

 {{#include ../listings/ch08-generic-types-and-traits/listing_08_01_extracting_function_02/src/lib.cairo}}
 ```

-Although this code works, duplicating code is tedious and error prone.
+Although this code works, duplicating code is tedious and error-prone.
 We also have to remember to update the code in multiple places when we want to change it.

 To eliminate this duplication, we’ll create an abstraction by defining a function that operates on any array of `u8` passed in a parameter.
 This solution makes our code clearer and lets us express the concept of finding the largest number in an array abstractly.